MetaMask/metamask-docs/wallet/tutorials/react-dapp-local-state.md

 ### 3. Connect to MetaMask

 To connect your dapp to MetaMask, you'll create another `useState` named `wallet`, which keeps your dapp up to date with various MetaMask wallet properties such as `accounts`, `balance`, and  `chainId`.

-These are important properties to sync with your dapp constantly.
+These are essential properties to sync with your dapp constantly.

 You'll first add a state for `accounts` and slowly build up your state over the following few tutorial sections.

 You'll also set up a button to connect to the MetaMask wallet.

 Update the `src/App.tsx` to the following: